Aridhia-Open-Source/shiny-demo-survival-analysis/README.md

 # Survival Analysis

-This Shiny App was developed to easily visualize a survival analysis.
+This R web app was developed to easily visualize a survival analysis.

 **Survival analyses** use a set of statistical approaches to investigate the time it takes for an event of interest to occur.
 The event of interest can be recurrence, remission, progression or death, among others.
 In Survival studio, two or more groups are compared with respect to the time to this specific event.
 In some cases, the event may not be observed in some individuals within the study time period, then, this observation would be “censored” and survival time would be the last known time the patient or participant was known  not to suffer the event.